Bitcoin is the world’s first cryptocurrency that paved the way for the multi-trillion dollar crypto market we can trade and invest in today.

 Learn more about how to trade cryptocurrency CFDs.

-To buy bitcoin, you will need the following things: a bitcoin wallet, a trusted bitcoin exchange, and money to convert into bitcoin.
+To buy bitcoin, traders will need the following things: a bitcoin wallet, a trusted bitcoin exchange, and money to convert into bitcoin.

-Once you have set up a bitcoin wallet and found an exchange that supports the currency and payment method you want to use to buy bitcoin, you can follow these steps to buy the digital currency.
+Once have set up a bitcoin wallet and found an exchange that supports preferably currency and payment method, follow these steps to buy the digital currency.

-Bitcoin is now an established alternative asset, and investing in it could be a way to diversify your portfolio.
-Investing in bitcoin involves buying the digital currency (using the steps above) and then securely storing it - ideally in a cold wallet offline - to ensure your digital funds are secure.
+Bitcoin is now an established alternative asset, and investing in it could be a way to diversify investment portfolio.
+Investing in bitcoin involves buying the digital currency (using the steps above) and then securely storing it - ideally in a cold wallet offline - to ensure the digital funds are secure.

 Just like we keep physical cash in a wallet, bitcoin is also stored in a wallet, except it’s a digital wallet.

 A bitcoin wallet can be accessed online or stored on a physical device.
-There are different kinds of wallets for storing your bitcoin, including hot and cold wallets.
-Hot wallets allow you to access your bitcoin via the internet and cold wallets hold your coins offline.
+There are different kinds of wallets for storing bitcoin, including hot and cold wallets.
+Hot wallets allow traders to access their bitcoin via the internet, while cold wallets hold coins offline.

 To securely store bitcoin, follow these steps: